-f) that the trend is to increase the use of technologies based on Internet Protocols;
+f) that the adoption of IMT should be encouraged for broadband PPDR because of the spectral and other operating efficiencies that these technologies offer;

-g) that currently some bands or parts thereof have been designated for existing public protection and disaster relief operations, as documented in Report ITU-R M.20333;
+g) that currently some bands or parts thereof have been designated for existing public protection and disaster relief operations3;

-h) that for solving future bandwidth requirements, there are several emerging technology developments such as software-defined radio, advanced compression and networking techniques that may reduce the amount of new spectrum required to support some public protection and disaster relief applications;

-i) that in times of disasters, if most terrestrial-based networks are destroyed or impaired, amateur, satellite and other non-ground-based networks may be available to provide communication services to assist in public protection and disaster relief efforts;
+h) that in times of disasters, if most terrestrial-based networks are destroyed or impaired, amateur, satellite and other non-ground-based networks may be available to provide communication services to assist in public protection and disaster relief efforts;

-j) that the amount of spectrum needed for public protection on a daily basis can differ significantly between countries, that certain amounts of spectrum are already in use in various countries for narrow-band applications, and that in response to a disaster, access to additional spectrum on a temporary basis may be required;
+i) that the amount of spectrum needed for public protection on a daily basis can differ significantly between countries, that certain amounts of spectrum are already in use in various countries for narrow-band applications, and that in response to a disaster, access to additional spectrum on a temporary basis may be required;

+j) that some administrations are of the view that studies carried out by various user agencies in different countries indicate that broadband PPDR spectrum bandwidth requirements vary to a significant extent between countries, regardless of whether the PPDR network is owned/operated by a government PPDR agency, commercial entity or a hybrid commercial/government solution, and they consider that these studies indicate a need for a spectrum bandwidth of 20 MHz (e.g. 10 + 10 MHz) or more in some countries for broadband PPDR, and that some other administrations may have different bandwidth requirements;

+k) that certain amounts of spectrum are already in use in various countries for narrowband applications, and that in response to a disaster, access to additional spectrum on a temporary basis may be required for narrowband PPDR operations;

-k) that in order to achieve spectrum harmonization, a solution based on regional frequency ranges4 may enable administrations to benefit from harmonization while continuing to meet national planning requirements;
+l) that in order to achieve spectrum harmonization, an approach based on regional frequency ranges4 may enable administrations to benefit from harmonization while continuing to meet national planning requirements;

-l) that not all frequencies within an identified common frequency range will be available within each country;
+m) that not all frequencies within an identified common frequency range will be available within each country;

-m) that the identification of a common frequency range within which equipment could operate may ease the interoperability and/or inter-working, with mutual cooperation and consultation, especially in national, regional and cross-border emergency situations and disaster relief activities;
+n) that the identification of a common frequency range within which equipment could operate may ease the interoperability and/or inter-working, with mutual cooperation and consultation, especially in national, regional and cross-border emergency situations and disaster relief activities;

-n) that when a disaster occurs, the public protection and disaster relief agencies are usually the first on the scene using their day-to-day communication systems, but that in most cases other agencies and organizations may also be involved in disaster relief operations,
+o) that when a disaster occurs, the public protection and disaster relief agencies are usually the first on the scene using their day-to-day communication systems, but that in most cases other agencies and organizations may also be involved in disaster relief operations;

+p) that some countries in Region 1 have identified certain parts of the frequency range 694-790 MHz for broadband PPDR deployments,

 noting

-a) that many administrations use frequency bands below 1 GHz for narrow-band public protection and disaster relief applications;
+a) that many administrations currently use frequency bands below 1 GHz for narrow-band and some broadband public protection and disaster relief applications and some administrations also use certain frequency bands above 1 GHz for broadband PPDR applications;

 b) that applications requiring large coverage areas and providing good signal availability would generally be accommodated in lower frequency bands and that applications requiring wider bandwidths would generally be accommodated in progressively higher bands;

+c) that it would be efficient to use the lower frequency bands, e.g. around 300 MHz, in some countries in Region 3;

-c) that public protection and disaster relief agencies and organizations have an initial set of requirements, including but not limited to interoperability, secure and reliable communications, sufficient capacity to respond to emergencies, priority access in the use of non-dedicated systems, fast response times, ability to handle multiple group calls and the ability to cover large areas as described in Report ITU-R M.2033;
+d) that public protection and disaster relief agencies and organizations have a set of requirements, including but not limited to interoperability, secure and reliable communications, sufficient capacity to respond to emergencies, priority access in the use of non-dedicated systems, fast response times, ability to handle multiple group calls and the ability to cover large areas as described in Report ITU-R M.2033*, Report ITU-R M.2291 and Report ITU-R M.2377;